IepIweidieng/TJAPlayer3/tja.md

       ***Supported by***: TaikoJiro, TJAPlayer2 for.PC, taiko-web ver.19.03.10 \
       / `<str-displayed-subtitle>` \
       ***Supported by***: TaikoJiro, TJAPlayer2 for.PC ver.2021xxxxxx, TJAPlayer3-f v1.7.2.0, OpenTaiko (0auBSQ) v0.6.0, taiko-web
-      * Also show the subtitle during the gameplay screen & the result screen.
+      * Show the subtitle in all screens, including the gameplay screen & the result screen.
+      * Such subtitle is considered the second half part of the title, but is moved to the second line in song selection screen & result screen.
       * The `++` prefix needs to be prepended to the displayed subtitle when the subtitle begins with either `++` or `--`.
 * `SUBTITLE<enum-str-lang>:<str-displayed-subtitle-localized>` \
   ***Supported by***: taiko-web ver.19.03.10, OpenTaiko (0auBSQ) v0.5.1